 Federally listed threatened, endangered, or candidate species that may occur in the project area include Indiana bat (Myotis sodalis), Northern long-eared bat; [NLEB] (Myotis septentrionalis), Tri-colored bat (Perimyotis subflavus), Whooping crane; [experimental population] (Grus americana), Higgins-eye pearlymussel (Lampsilis higginsii), sheepnose mussel (Plethobasus cyphyus), spectaclecase mussel (Cumberlandia monodonta), Monarch butterfly (Danaus plexippus), and Eastern Prairie Fringed Orchid (Platanthera leucophaea).
 Listed bat species utilize large trees with loose or peeling bark, or among leaves of live or recently dead trees (as in the case of the tricolor bat) as roost sites during summer months and spend winter hibernating in caves and mines.
 The mussel species are often in shallow areas of large rivers with moderate to swift currents that flow over coarse sand or gravel.
 The eastern prairie fringed orchid occurs in a variety of habitats, from dry prairie to wetlands and bogs.
 The proposed repairs are not expected to disturb these types of habitats.
 Tree removal will be kept to a minimum and the trees proposed for removal are small stands of trees located near or at the levee and not in interior forested habitat.
 Mussel habitat is not expected to be adversely affected, as these repair areas are within the main channel and continual erosion due to navigation traffic and mooring as well as the recent flood damages create unstable habitat which is unsuitable for listed mussel species.
+The scour hole at RM 436.5 is actively eroding and causing unstable conditions preventing establishment of T&E mussel species.
+Placement of riprap will stabilize the bank, reduce erosion, and create improved habitat for listed mussel species.
+For these reasons, the District has determined the Project will have no effect listed species.

 On June 13, 2024, an IDNR EcoCAT consultation (Project # 2416608) was initiated for the proposed project site.
-The natural resource review provided by EcoCAT identified the following protected resources that may be in the vicinity of the proposed action: Butterfly mussel (Ellipsaria lineolata), Higgins Eye mussel(Lampsilis higginsii), Lake Sturgeon (Acipenser fulvescens), Monkeyface mussel (Quadrula metanevra), Western Sand Darter(Ammocrypta clarum).
-The consultation is currently under review by the Department.
+The natural resource review provided by EcoCAT identified protected resources that may be in the vicinity of the proposed action.
+On July 11, 2024, the Department evaluated this information and concluded that adverse effects are unlikely.
+Therefore, consultation under 17 III.
+Adm.
+Code Part 1075 is terminated.